diogobarrios/diogobarrios/README.md

 - 👋 Hi, I’m @diogobarrios, Master in Math, Statistics and Computing.
 - My dissertation was to find (if possible) the factors that are contributing for increasing cesarean section rate.
-I applied a PCA and create a logistic model.
+I applied a PCA and from the extracted components, was created a logistic model.

 - 👀 I’m interested in Data Science overall, but in near future a specialization in Machine Learning.